 - Kosher salt

-- Rinse the 2 cups quinoa and drain completely.
-(This step is optional, since we’ve omitted it and still had good results).
+- Rinse 2 cups quinoa and drain completely.

 - Place quinoa in a saucepan with 4 cups water and ½ teaspoon kosher salt.
-Bring to a boil, then reduce the heat to very low.
-Cover the pot, and simmer where the water is just bubbling for about 15 to 17 minutes, until the water has been completely absorbed.
+Bring to a boil, then reduce the heat to low.
+Cover the pot and simmer where the water is just bubbling for about 15 to 20 minutes, until the water has been completely absorbed.
 (Check by pulling back the quinoa with a fork to see if water remains.)